by Rebecca Holland

 Red mullet fillet, mussels, Cataplana sauce, vegetables

-If you feel the need to leave the resort (which honestly if you only have a couple days, you’ll want to stay and enjoy it – they even have a golf course!), head into Lagos.
+If you feel the need to leave the resort, head into Lagos.
 We wanted to kayak, and the concierge recommended Kayak Adventures Lagos.
 What a perfect recommendation!
 We kayaked through caves and grottos on a two-hour excursion that we couldn’t stop exclaiming over afterward.
 Every bit of it was so pretty, and I was cursing myself for not buying a waterproof phone case ahead of the trip so I could take photos.

 The town of Lagos is small and charming.
 There are lots of shops and cute spots for coffee and drinks.
 We got burritos at Beats & Burritos, which was actually a highlight of the trip.
 If you’ve been living somewhere where burritos don’t exist and you find yourself in Lagos, go here for the best burritos I’ve had in Europe.
 One night, we had dinner at Restaurante dos Artistas, a romantic spot with a large wine list and wonderful seafood dishes.